LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 Do __not__ write answers which encourage illegal activities or activities likely to be harmful to the user or others around them.

-Answers should be held to a high standard of grammar and spelling.
-It is permissible for answers to contain sources or references provided they are relevant and from reputable websites.
-However, this is __not__ required.
+### Answers: ChatGPT

 __Do not copy answers from ChatGPT__ or other OpenAI services.
 It is prohibited according to the OpenAI Terms of Service.
 Obvious ChatGPT-generated answers should be reported in moderation and rated low quality.
 Other AI systems may allow such usage, but answers should still __not__ be copied and pasted.

+### Answers: Spelling and Grammar

+Answers should be held to a high standard of grammar and spelling.
+It __is__ permissible for answers to contain sources or references provided they are relevant and from reputable websites.
+However, this is __not__ required.

 ## Ranking and Classifying Prompts

 Largely the criteria for "quality" can be derived by how well the prompt follows the guidance [above](https://github.com/LAION-AI/Open-Assistant/blob/main/docs/docs/guides#writing-prompts-initial-prompts-or-prompter-replies).
 The other labels are largely self-explanatory.

 Spam should be reserved for intentionally low effort or low quality prompts.